uNetworking/uSockets/README.md

 This is the cross-platform async networking and eventing foundation library used by [µWebSockets](https://github.com/uNetworking/uWebSockets).

+##### Intel's Clear Linux performance hint
+uSockets is written in C, directly utilizing the kernel.
+As such, it matters greatly *which* kernel you run and *how* it was configured.
+My 8-year-old Asus N56VZ laptop can do 140k req/sec (on Ubuntu/Fedora) or 200k (on Clear Linux) on one single CPU-core.
+That's a huge difference in performance.
+Keep in mind that a Docker container do not carry a kernel!

 ### Key aspects

 * Built-in (optionally available) TLS support exposed with identical interface as for TCP.